luan-carvalho/My-blackjack-python-game/README.md

 # Payouts

 - When the player beats the dealer, he wins and gets an equal amount of what he just bet
-- If the player has the same amount than the dealer's, he just get his money back
+- If the player has the same amount than the dealer's, he just gets his money back
 - If the dealer gets closer to 21 than the player, the player loses his entire bet
 - If the player gets an ace and a ten-value card in his first two cards, he wins automatically and gets paid 3:2.
-It's called a Blackjack.
+It's called a Blackjack

 # Player actions